pantheon-systems/documentation/source/content/guides/object-cache/05-troubleshoot-object-cache.md

 ### Cannot Activate the Redis Plugin for WordPress

-WP Redis is a drop-in plugin that should only be loaded using the installation methods in [Enable Object Cache](/guides/object-cache/enable-object-cache).
+WP Redis is a drop-in plugin that should only be loaded using the installation methods in [Enable Object Cache](/guides/object-cache/enable-object-cache), and only if you are not using Object Cache Pro.
 No activation is required.

 ### RedisException: Redis server went away